Gothic 1 Remake: Development

 The THQ studio Gate21, based in Sarajevo, was commissioned to design armor and NPCs.
-In contrast to the predecessor, the armor of the NPCs will not look exactly the same, but will differ in details, so that there will be variations from each armor model.
-In the remake, the "hero" (player character) is able to tweak the value of his armor through modifications, which in turn has a small impact on the appearance of the armor.
-The weaponsmithing and food- and cooking system have been expanded for the remake.
-In order to facilitate and speed up the work process, the faces of NPC were created with deep learning AI.
+In contrast to the original, NPC armor models are varied for each character.
+The player character is able to alter the value of his armor through modifications, which in turn has an impact on armor appearance.
+Weapon smithing and cooking systems were expanded for the remake.
+In order to speed up the work process, NPC faces were created with deep learning AI.
 The development of those faces was a multi-year process, at the beginning of which the faces were designed manually.
 To avoid having repetitive faces (as was the case in the original) with around 600 NPCs in the game, the developers morphed face models together to create new faces.